lucasmcclean/portfolio/src/articles/introduction-to-go.md

 package main

 import (
 	"fmt"
 	"sync"
 	"time"
 )

 func DoSomething(x int, wg *sync.WaitGroup) {
 	// \`defer\` performs the action at the end of the function defer wg.Done()
 	time.Sleep(time.Duration(x) * time.Second)
-	fmt.Printf("Waited for %d seconds\n", x)
+	fmt.Printf("Waited for %d seconds\\n", x)
 }

 func main() {
 	var wg sync.WaitGroup

 	for i := range 4 {
 		wg.Add(1)
-        // Simply put \`go\` in front of a function to run it
+		// Simply put \`go\` in front of a function to run
-        // as a goroutine
+		// it as a goroutine
 		go DoSomething(i, &wg)
 	}

 	// Wait for all goroutines to finish wg.Wait()

 	// Both output:
 	// Waited for 0 seconds
 	// Waited for 1 seconds
 	// Waited for 2 seconds
 	// Waited for 3 seconds
 }
 ```